ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 sequential execution.
 To improve on that, I removed the automatic parallelism support from the Rock library, and started doing it manually instead.

-The following timing is from processing all input modules in parallel, using pooling to keep the number of threads the same as the number of cores on the machine it's run on:
+The following timing is from [this commit](https://github.com/ollef/sixty/commit/7ca773e347dae952d4c7249a0310f10077a2474b) where all input modules are processed in parallel, using pooling to keep the number of threads the same as the number of cores on the machine it's run on: